 Some alcohol beverages are not produced by companies that are licensed and regulated.
 Sometimes, these drinks are produced in accordance with longstanding community traditions or home recipes solely for personal consumption.
 In other situations, the drinks are made or distributed illicitly to avoid health or quality regulations, or licensing and taxes imposed by government.
 Drinking these products carries the same risk as drinking other alcohol beverages; but in some cases, risks may be greater.

-Traditionally produced drinks, also known as informal alcohol, are not normally labeled with the alcohol content or even package size, but their production and use has been informally regulated by custom and practice and they have been enjoyed for generations.
-However, unscrupulous producers who seek a quick profit may make similar products with methods that are not traditional, so the drinker may be at risk of alcohol poisoning.
-Under uncontrolled conditions, the quality, taste, and alcohol content of traditionally produced drinks may be different with each batch.
+Traditionally produced drinks are often home-made and are not normally labeled with the alcohol content or even package size, but their production and use have been informally regulated by custom and practice for generations.
+These traditional products are largely fit for human consumption, although the quality, taste, alcohol content, and safety of traditionally produced drinks may be different with each batch.